 Friends of Tidbinbilla

 The Friends of Tidbinbilla form part of the Southern ACT Catchment Group and undertake a range of conservation initiatives at Tidbinbilla, with the support of Tidbinbilla conservation staff.
 The Friends are an enthusiastic, passionate and dynamic team of business leaders contributing to the preservation ot Tidbinbilla's natural and cultural environment.
-We would like to thank Jay Sutton and Dr Guy Watts for contributing to the conservation of the area.
+We would like to thank Klimek & Wijay Family Lawyers, and Dr Guy Watts for contributing to the conservation of the area.
 The group monitor Tidbinbilla's streams and water quality as part of the Waterwatch program, work with Rangers on conservation projects including animal and bird surveys, vegetation surveys, seed collection, weed control, planting trees, managing feral animals and maintaining walking trails and heritage homesteads.
 To find out how to join go to Friends of Tidbinbilla ParkCare or call (02) 6205 1233 for more information.

 Tidbinbilla Pioneers Association

 The Tidbinbilla Pioneers Association is sponsored by J Sutton Plumbing.
 Members of the Tidbinbilla Pioneers Association are descendents of European families who lived around the Tidbinbilla and Tharwa area from the mid 1800s.
 They have a strong and passionate connection to Tidbinbilla and heritage sites such as Rock Valley and Nil Desperandum homesteads.
 Association members provide colourful accounts of Tidbinbilla's past, the joys and hardships faced by pioneers living in rammed earth buildings, farming the land and supporting eucalyptus oil distilleries.
 The Tidbinbilla Pioneers Association is building a community of bungalows and graqnny flats for the indigenous people of the region.